 24-Hour Emergency Dentistry in Durham, NC

 A dental emergency can be stressful, but The Smile Shop treatment team is here for you!
 We know that unexpected dental injuries can strike when you least expect them, which is why we don’t limit our emergency treatment to standard business hours.
+We know that when you have a sudden dental problem, you need someone to turn to who you know will provide the expert treatment and relief you need.

 If your smile is in danger, call us any time, 24 hours a day, and we’re available to help.
 You can reach our Durham, NC dentists at (919) 941-5549.